 If Unrefined Shea Is So Much Better . . .
 Why Would Any Company Use Refined?

 Cost: The pure good stuff is always more costly.
-We could charge at least 20-30% less for she butter products if we used the refined stuff.
+We could charge at least 20-30% less for shea butter products if we used the refined stuff.

-Scent: The smoky, nutty scent of unrefined virgin shea makes it difficult to scent.
-The aroma of scent blends is changed by the natural scent of shea.
-Essential oils are very expensive and more need to be used in a product made with virgin shea.
-Also, since essential oils, or any fragrance, has a limited skin safe amount that should be used, the smoky scent of virgin shea often still comes through.
+Scent: The smoky, nutty scent of unrefined virgin shea makes it difficult use with scented products.
+The aroma of any scent blend will be changed by the natural scent of shea.
+Essential oils are very expensive and sometimes more is needed in a product made with virgin shea.
+Also, since essential oils, or any fragrance, has a limited skin-safe amount that should be used, the smoky scent of virgin shea often still comes through.

 Ease of use: Unrefined shea is much more finicky and often difficult to work with.
 Products using virgin shea that has been melted may have small pearls or dots of shea that rise to the surface after it hardens back up and crystallizes.
 If customers see this as a flaw, skincare companies lose money.